Skip to content

 1970s Front Room

-Artist Michael McMillan has created a new permanent version of the West Indian Front Room to replace the existing 1960s room.
-West Indian Front Room was one of the most popular exhibitions ever staged at the Museum.
-The new room will be accompanied by an events programme throughout 2021/22 and beyond.
+Artist Michael McMillan curated this permanent version of the West Indian Front Room to replace the previous 1960s room.
+The West Indian Front Room was one of the most popular exhibitions ever staged at the Museum.
+The new room has become central to our Rooms Through Time and will be expanded in 2024.

 Collections display

-A selection of the Museum's extensive library and archive.
-With information about Geffrye's fortune and the triangular trade of enslaved Africans.
-It also covers life as an almshouse resident and objects found during the recent redevelopment.
+A selection of the Museum's extensive library and archive next to our Collections Library.
+With information about Geffrye's fortune and the triangular trade of enslaved Africans, it also covers life as an almshouse resident and objects found during the recent redevelopment.

 There are many stories and voices missing from our Rooms and Gardens Through Time.
 We are working with our visitors and communities to understand what the rooms and gardens could look like if we were to rethink who they are about.
-We are appointing 8 community authors to lead this rethink.
+Seven new rooms, co-curated with the community, are set to reopen in summer 2024

 Collecting in new ways

 In order to redress gaps in our collections we are prioritising the migratory and marginalised experience and working with our community.
-We will collect and tell the stories that are missing from our collection as part of the Homes Through Time Redux.
+We are collecting and telling the stories that are missing from our collection as part of the Real Rooms project.

-Achieve a workforce that's representative of modern London by 2025.
-And transform working practices to enable change.
+Achieving a workforce that's representative of modern London by 2025 and transforming working practices to enable change.

 Representative workforce